Methodology

 FactorInherent risk (VIRA)Residual risk (post-VIRA)

-Who determines it Your organization — from observed relationship facts Evaluated jointly — questionnaire responses, certifications, evidence
+Who determines it Your org from observed facts Questionnaires, certifications, verified evidence

 Standards alignment